 For eBook design to be free, you’ll need your designer to design your print book with the eBook in mind.
-This means designing the print book so that it also meets the eBook specifications of major online retailers (Amazon, Book Depository, etc.).
+This means designing the print book so that it also meets the eBook specifications of major online retailers (Amazon, Booktopia, Barnes & Noble, Book Depository, etc.).

 So if your book has been designed according to these specifications, you can upload your existing files.
 If it doesn’t, this is when you’ll need to hire a designer to convert your existing design into something that is eReader friendly (or do it yourself using a service like Tablo).

-If you’d like a designer to do it, head over to Upwork, Freelancer or Fiverr and post an ad for the job — it’s unlikely to cost more than a few hundred dollars (it will usually be less than $100, but let’s be generous and say $300 just in case).
+If you’d like a designer to do it, head over to Upwork, Freelancer or Fiverr and post an ad for the job — it’s unlikely to cost more than a few hundred dollars (let’s be generous and say $500 just in case).

 How much does book printing cost?

 Before we continue, know that I’m not talking about print on demand — more on that in the next section (including what ‘print on demand’ actually means, if you’re new to the world of self-publishing).
-Here I’m talking about getting an initial run of books printed locally.
+Here I’m talking about how much it costs to print a book locally.